statechannels/statechannels/packages/server-wallet/server-wallet.api.md

 import { Address } from '@statechannels/client-api-schema';
 import { Address as Address_2 } from '@statechannels/wallet-core';
+import { AssetTransferredArg } from '@statechannels/chain-service';
+import { ChainEventSubscriberInterface } from '@statechannels/chain-service';
+import { ChainServiceInterface } from '@statechannels/chain-service';
 import { ChannelConstants } from '@statechannels/wallet-core';
 import { ChannelId } from '@statechannels/client-api-schema';
 import { ChannelResult } from '@statechannels/client-api-schema';